 Good side of saturated fat

 There are several proven benefits of using saturated fat in our diets.
 Please note that some of these benefits may be due to other constituents of saturated fat foods rather than the saturated fat.

 - They are a major source of energy (fat, including saturated fat is denser in energy per gram than carbohydrates and protein).

 - Dietary saturated fat provides the structural components of the cell membranes.
 (43)

-- Foods high in saturated fat, such as eggs, dairy, white meat, dark chocolate or coconuts, are very nutritious (rich in micronutrients, especially fat-soluble vitamins: A, D, E and K).
+- Foods high in saturated fat, such as eggs, dairy, white meat, cocoa butter, dark chocolate or coconuts, are very nutritious (rich in micronutrients, especially fat-soluble vitamins: A, D, E and K).
 Dairy and meat fat from ruminant animals fed on grass contain potentially beneficial type of trans fatty acids and high amount of omega-3 fatty acids.
 (44, 45, 46, 47)

 - Many saturated fat foods, such as meat and dairy, are a great source of good quality protein (containing the full range of essential amino acids).
 (48)